Mortgage Refinance Calculator

 With those assumptions, the estimated new monthly payment is about $2,058.30, which is about $155.42 lower than the current payment.

-At those payment savings, the refinance break-even point is about 41.82 months, or roughly 3.49 years.
+At those payment savings, the refinance break-even point is about 42 months, or about 3.5 years.

 This example shows why a refinance decision is not only about lowering the payment.
-Rate, term, closing costs, and total remaining loan cost all matter.
+Refinance rate, new loan term, closing costs, and total remaining payments all matter.

 Frequently asked questions